mEyob/mEyob.github.io/_posts/2019-04-18-horizontal-scaling.md

 As an example of a horizontally scaling system, consider a hypothetical application hosted in a highly available and fault tolerant AWS environment consisting of an Elastic Load Balancer (ELB) and a group of EC2 servers managed in an autoscaling group.
-Each EC2 instance configured to run *m* copies of a specific application.
+Each EC2 instance is configured to run *m* copies of a specific application.
 Minimum and maximum number of servers is set for an autoscaling group to limit the extent to which scaling actions can increase/decrease the number of servers.
 The cost-performance trade-off of this system can be studied by building a simple stochastic simulator.
-See [this](https://github.com/mEyob/horizontal-scaling-simulation) Github page for a small python package.
+See [this](https://github.com/mEyob/horizontal-scaling-simulation) mini python package.

-AutoScale estimates the load on the system by observing the system for some time and takes scale up/down actions.
+AutoScale estimates the load on the system by observing the system for some time.
+It then takes scale up/down actions based on the estimated load.
 One way to do that is by setting a *target load* and a *threshold*.
-Servers are launched when the actual load is greater than the *target load + threshold*, whereas shutdown action is taken when the actual load is less than *target load - threshold*.
+Servers are launched when the actual load is greater than the *target load + threshold*, whereas servers are shutdown when the actual load is less than *target load - threshold*.
-The threshold helps in avoiding oscillatory effect by the autoscaler in an attempt to keep the actual load exactly equal to the target load by launching/stoping servers indefinately.
+The threshold helps in avoiding oscillatory effect by the autoscaler while it attempts to keep the actual load exactly equal to the target load by launching/stoping servers indefinately.
 When a server is marked for stopping, this is communicated with the load balancer so that it stops sending new requests to that server For more on AWS autoscaling please refer the [Autoscale user guide](https://docs.aws.amazon.com/autoscaling/plans/userguide/what-is-aws-auto-scaling.html).